 2.2.
 The Users may also contact OCTO’s Data Protection Officer, also in order to exercise their data protection right as detailed in paragraph 8, at the following contact details:

 3. Modalities of the processing.
 Sharing of personal data

 3.1.
-Personal data relating to the services provided by this Website are processed through paper and electronic means by OCTO’s personnel (technical staff) expressly authorized.
+Personal data relating to the services provided by this Website are processed through paper and electronic means by OCTO’s personnel (technical staff) expressly authorized or by Data Processors duly appointed by Octo.
 Personal data are stored on OCTO’s proprietary servers in Italy.
 No information deriving from the web services is passed on or disclosed to third parties acting as autonomous controllers.